EA31337/EA31337-indicators-common/Oscillator/Volume/README.md

 valuable signals.
 For example, if the price is making higher highs but the Force Index is making lower highs, it may indicate weakening buying pressure and a potential trend reversal.

+## MFI (Money Flow Index)

+The Market Facilitation Index (MFI) is a technical indicator that measures the strength and efficiency of price movements based on changes in trading volume.
+It was developed by Dr. Alexander Elder, a renowned trader and author.

+The MFI considers four possible market scenarios based on the relationship between price and volume:

+1. High Volume and an Upward Movement (Green): When both volume and price increase compared to the previous period, it suggests a strong market facilitation.
+This indicates active buying or selling pressure and signifies a healthy uptrend or downtrend.

+2. High Volume and a Downward Movement (Red):
+   When both volume and price decrease compared to the previous period, it indicates a weak market facilitation.
+This suggests a lack of interest or participation from market participants, potentially signaling a consolidation or indecisive phase.

+3. Low Volume and an Upward Movement (Blue): When volume decreases while price increases compared to the previous period, it indicates a low market facilitation.
+This suggests that the current trend may lack strong conviction, and the price movement might be driven by fewer market participants.

+4. Low Volume and a Downward Movement (Yellow): When volume decreases while price decreases compared to the previous period, it also indicates a low market facilitation.
+This suggests a lack of interest or weak selling pressure, potentially leading to a range-bound or sideways market.

+The MFI indicator typically uses color-coded bars or histograms to represent these scenarios on a chart, making it easy for traders to visually assess the market facilitation.
+Traders can observe the colors and patterns of the MFI bars to gain insights into the strength of price movements and potential market reversals.

+The MFI can be used as a standalone indicator or in combination with other technical analysis tools to make trading decisions.
+It helps traders identify periods of strong trends, assess market participation, and potentially spot divergences or reversals.